Logo

 Teresa Teng remains the only foreign singer to win this award for three consecutive years in the history of Japanese music.

-Teresa Teng gave her last solo concert at the NHK Hall in Tokyo in 1985 before semi-retiring from entertainment circle.
+Teresa Teng gave her last solo concert at the NHK Hall in Tokyo in 1985 before semi-retiring from the entertainment circle.

 Teresa Teng was barred for one year from entering the country by Japan's Minister of Justice.